ahowe42/Uno/README.md

 This simulator - wholly contained in [Uno.py](./Uno.py) is designed to be run from the command line with several arguments as `python3 ./Uno.py`, with arguments as listed below.
 Running `python3 ./Uno.py --help` will print some brief help information on the arguments.
 None of the arguments are validated at all.
 If they don't make sense, the results will be crap or the simulator will crash.

 ### Simulation Parameters
+- `--config`: Here the experimenter can pass a path + filename of a config file to read instead of requiring the below arguments.
+A sample [config file][./config.env] is included.
 - `--sims`: This is the number of simulated games in the experiment.
 - `--player`: Each player is just defined as a player's name, for however many `--player` arguments are passed.
 It allows for a variable number of players, expecting 2, but doesn't otherwise restrict the number.
 The game itself says it's good for up to 8 players.
 The name associated with each `--player` argument will be put into a list in order.
 - `--startPlayer`: This is the index into the list of players of who should start.
 If not passed, the starting player is randomly chosen in each game.